 - 1. Decide which groups you want to use to structure your users.
 You can, for example, group them according to roles and responsibilities. - 2.
 Use the RoleAdd action to create a role for each user group.
 For example:

 action=RoleAdd&RoleName=Sales

-- 3. Use the RoleAddRoleToRole action to create a hierarchical structure of roles.
-For example: action=RoleAddRoleToRole&RoleName=Sales&ParentRoleName=TeleSales - 4.
-Use the UserAdd action to create individual IDOL users.
+3. Use the RoleAddRoleToRole action to create a hierarchical structure of roles.
 For example:

-action=UserAdd&UserName=JaneBrown&Password=Sesame
+action=RoleAddRoleToRole&RoleName=Sales&ParentRoleName=TeleSales action=UserAdd&UserName=JaneBrown&Password=Sesame action=RoleAddUserToRole&UserName=JaneBrown&RoleName=TeleSales